HTTP5214-Winter2023/Automation-1/Stand-up-log/rachana.md

 <h1>Rachana Amin - N01575358</h1>

-<h2>Web Developer Workshop Assignment</h2>
+<h2>Web Development Workshop</h2>

-Group Name: Automation
+<h3>Group Name: Automation</h3>
+<h3>Assignment: Test Case Generator</h3>

 <br>

 <h3>Date: 01-02-2023<h3>
-<h4>Work Topic: Automated test case generator</h4>

-I first researched the pain point and identified hard to remember syntax every time.
-I then started working on which topic we can select to make human life easy.
+We first researched the pain point and identified hard to remember syntax every time.
+Then we started working on which topic we can select to make human life easy.
 We end-up with automated testing code generator to make it effective and reduce timeframe, if user don’t have to write syntax for testing code.

 Next, we head for rough solution steps; what we need to make this website successful.
 We decided to make it like form.
 Like, Field 1) How many tests case user want